-Several research projects are ongoing that include: improving understanding of Spot Prawn population dynamics (Emma Atkinson from the University of Alberta), the above-mentioned MSE process by the PPFA and Landmark Fisheries, understanding the effects of ocean acidification and warming on the metabolic physiology of juvenile northern Spot Shrimp (Pandalus platyceros) (Jaimie Musbach from the University of Alaska Southeast).
+Several research projects are ongoing that include: improving understanding of Spot Prawn population dynamics (Emma Atkinson from the University of Alberta/University of Victoria), the above-mentioned MSE process by the PPFA and Landmark Fisheries, understanding the effects of ocean acidification and warming on the metabolic physiology of juvenile northern Spot Shrimp (Pandalus platyceros) (Jaimie Musbach from the University of Alaska Southeast).

 Before 2020, area-based openings in the winter recreational fishery were based on a reproductive stock index measured during commercial industry-funded fall surveys.
-However, due to COVID-19 and other reasons, commercial surveys may change their frequency.
+However, due to COVID-19 and other reasons, commercial surveys have changed their frequency.